geotrev/bulba/README.md

 ### Goals

-- **Intuitive API.** Provide an easy way to create an encapsulated styles and view in a shadow root.
-Enable internal state using familiar patterns (class properties).
+- **Intuitive API.** Provide an easy way to create a styled view in a shadow root and access useful methods at all stages of an element's lifecycle.

-- **No hidden expectations.** In the vanilla custom element API, `connectedCallback` may be triggered when an element is disconnected.
-Unexpected behavior like this is guarded against so expectations are straightforward.
-All contracts should have guarantees and stability.
+- **Consistent expectations.** Unexpected behavior, like `connectedCallback` being triggered when the element is disconnected, are guarded against so contracts are guaranteed.
+Escape hatches are provided for advanced control.

-- **No magic.** Everything you write is with existing technologies in the browser.
-Features that change existing behavior, like upgraded properties, are meant to improve bootstrapping, and should be easily customizable.
+- **No magic.** Code that's required to use `UpgradedElement` is with existing technologies in the browser.
+Custom features are transparent with necessary documentation.

 ## Contribute